 Perhaps, the GNCA is bringing Khalilzad back.
 Even if Ghani reaches a peace “deal” with the Taliban in concealment, it would most likely bring more war than peace.
 It would bring Ghani and the Taliban against the main leaders of GNCA, who defeated the Taliban with the support of the U.S. in 2001.

 Khalilzad sees that in the eyes of the general public and the international representations in Afghanistan, the GNCA’s mix of multi-ethnic personalities with strong social-bases has more legitimacy than Ghani’s tribal-monocracy.
-Hence, it would be a tough job for Ghani to remain in power through another 2014-like fraudulent election and subsequent political deal that would be reached in April 2019.
+Hence, it would be a tough job for Ghani to remain in power through another 2014-like fraudulent election and a subsequent political deal that would be reached in April 2019.

 Therefore, Afghanistan is at a critical juncture.
 The next few months are crucial for its future transformation, given the uncertainty of the upcoming “elections” and the “peace” politicking with the Taliban.
 All while the GNCA is flexing its muscles and waiting in the wings.
 At this stage, Khalilzad’s possible arrival would have different implications depending on his tripolar character transformations as the Ugly, the Bad and the Good.